AI

 Fix:

-1. In VS Code, set:
+1. In VSCode, set:

 "http.proxy": "http://proxy.company.com:8080"